Pierre Rosenberg: Early life

-Born into a Jewish family in Paris, Rosenberg grew up in Lot-et-Garonne and Gironde in southwestern France.
+Born in Paris into a Jewish family from Germany, Rosenberg grew up in Lot-et-Garonne and Gironde in southwestern France.
 He attended secondary education at the Lycée Charlemagne in Paris.
 He continued on to the École du Louvre, where he earned a law degree.
-In 1961, he was awarded the Henri Focillon Fellowship to study for one year at Yale University.
+In 1961, he was awarded the Henri Focillon Fellowship to study for three months at Yale University.

 Career

 In 1962, Rosenberg joined the Department of Paintings at the Musée du Louvre as an assistant curator.
 In 1977, he was invited to study at the Institute for Advanced Study in Princeton, New Jersey.
 In 1987, he became Slade Professor of Fine Art at the University of Cambridge.
 After his promotion to curator, he later became director of the museum in October 1994 and served at this post until 13 April 2001.

 Rosenberg was elected to the American Academy of Arts and Sciences in 1990 and the American Philosophical Society in 1997.
 On 7 December 1995, Rosenberg was elected to the Académie Française, replacing Henri Gouhier.
 He is also an honorary member of the Accademia delle Arti del Disegno of Florence.

-Throughout his career, Rosenberg has published monographs on numerous seventeenth-, eighteenth-, and nineteenth-century French artists including Jean-Baptiste-Siméon Chardin, Jacques-Louis David, Jean-Honoré Fragonard, Laurent de La Hyre, Georges de La Tour, the Le Nain brothers, Jean-François Pierre Peyron, Nicolas Poussin, and Jean-Antoine Watteau.
+Throughout his career, Rosenberg has published monographs on numerous seventeenth-, eighteenth-, and nineteenth-century French artists including Jean-Baptiste-Siméon Chardin, Jacques-Louis David, Jean-Honoré Fragonard, Laurent de La Hyre, Georges de La Tour, the Le Nain brothers, Jean-François Pierre Peyron, Nicolas Poussin (Pierre Rosenberg published the catalogue raisonné of Nicolas Poussin's paintings in 2026, Flammarion), and Jean-Antoine Watteau.